slowernews/wisdom-tldr/README.md

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*

 > *'Be cautious.
 Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
 Entrepreneurs are more risk averse than general population.'*

+> *'Startup fortune cookie: That company that seems so interested in buying you won't.'*

 <!--
 Do things manually at first.